noamtashma/rfcs/text/0000-better-function-taits.md

 Currently, I am writing this RFC in a way such that only a syntactical change to the language is needed.
 However, if it is deemed easy and useful to implement this as well, this can be added to this RFC.

-# if the previous point is picked, should lifetime elision rules for function traits be changed?
+# If the previous point is picked, should lifetime elision rules for function traits be changed?

 Currently, the lifetime elision rules for function traits are the same for regular functions.
 That means that after adding the `Closure` argument, the lifetime rules are the same <i>except<\i> that they ignore the `Closure` argument, giving it a distinct lifetime variable, and then apply the usual elision rules. this is desireable because:
     * this way is backwards compatible